Portchester

-Portchester is a village the Borough of Fareham in Hampshire, England.
-It is 4 mi northwest of Portsmouth and a similar distance from Southampton on the A27 road.
+Portchester is a village in the borough of Fareham in Hampshire, England.
+It is 4 mi northwest of Portsmouth and around 18 miles east of Southampton on the A27 road.
 Its population according to the 2011 United Kingdom census was 17,789.

 Name

-Portchester is derived from its former Latin name Portus Adurni and the Old English suffix ceaster ("fort; fortified town"), itself derived from the Latin word “castrum.”
+Portchester is derived from its former Latin name Portus Adurni and the Old English suffix ceaster ("fort; fortified town"), itself derived from the Latin word "castrum."

 History

 The fort of Portus Adurni is considered the best-preserved Roman fort north of the Alps.
 It is sometimes identified as the Caer Peris listed by the 9th-century History of the Britons as among the 28 cities of Britain.
 The medieval Portchester Castle was built within the Roman fort.

+In 1931 the civil parish had a population of 2267.
+On 1 April 1932 the parish was abolished and merged with Fareham and Portsmouth.
+It is now in the unparished area of Fareham.

 Amenities

 As well as the castle, its parish church St Mary's is listed as a Grade I protected building.
 There are also many historic houses in Castle Street.
 This suburb is well placed for waterfront leisure activities, only a short distance from the UK's 3rd-largest marina at Port Solent, from the historic city of Portsmouth, and from the market town of Fareham.